Health Clinics

 Who can be seen at this location

-Patients seen at the McChord Clinic are enrolled specifically into the McChord Clinic and includes active duty service members, families and selected retirees.
+Patients seen at the McChord Clinic are enrolled specifically to that clinic, and include active duty service members, families, and selected retirees.

 Madigan Army Medical Center Tobacco Cessation Clinics: